containerize-com/blog.containerize.com/content/Containerize.Blog/2023-03-08-what-is-async-await-in-javascript-a-javascript-guide/index.md

 ## When to use Async/Await? {#When-to-use-AsyncAwait}

-So far, you have the answer to what is Async Await in JavaScript.
+So far, you have the answer to **what is Async Await in JavaScript**.
 Since this is only a wrapper around the traditional JavaScript promises so you better use this new way to create and handle promises in a more cleaner and readable way.
 In addition, you can get rid of multiple promise.then() calls using async/await which eventually makes source code more manageable and maintainable.
 The await keyword encapsulates the .then() statement into a single line.

 ## Error handling with Async/Await {#Error-handling-with-AsyncAwait}

 Error handling is a critical task when it comes to enterprise-level software development.
 There are multiple ways to catch errors in Async/Await approach.
+{{< figure align=center src="images/async-await.png" alt="try catch async await javascript">}}

-Try Catch Async Await JavaScript: Nothing new with this error handling approach.
+**Try Catch Async Await JavaScript**: Nothing new with this error handling approach.
 However, you can use a try/catch block inside an async function as shown in the code snippet below:

 ```
 async function getValues() {
   try{
     let promise = new Promise(function(resolve, reject) {
      // processing..
     });

     let data = await promise; // waits until the promise fulfills

     return data;
   } catch(err){
     // you may handle errors the way you want..
   }